cx-language/cx/docs/book/casting.md

 # Casting

-C* has no C-style cast syntax.
+cx has no C-style cast syntax.
 Instead, there are two explicit conversions:

 - Converting between scalar types with a call to the target type: `int(x)`, `float(x)`, and so on.
 - Reinterpreting pointers with the `cast` builtin: `cast<T>(x)`.